b0nes164/MetalMinRepro/README.md

 ./metalMinRepro 10000  2.68s user 1.18s system 11% cpu 33.421 total
 ```

 The test could fail in multiple ways and will print an error for each of them.
-We have seen two different kinds of errors on M1 but not on M3 or M4.
+We have seen two different kinds of errors on M1 but no errors on M3 or M4.

 ### Timeout failure